nrfconnect/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 Peripheral configuration
 ************************

-As the Modem library has been compiled to operate on peripherals in the non-secure domain, the following two peripherals must be configured to be non-secure:
+As the Modem library has been compiled to operate on peripherals in NSPE, the following two peripherals must be configured to be non-secure:

 * NRF_IPC
 * NRF_POWER

-If you are using the hard-float variant of the Modem library, the FPU must be activated in both the secure domain and the non-secure domain, and must be configured to allow the non-secure application to run FPU instructions.
+If you are using the hard-float variant of the Modem library, the FPU must be activated in both Secure Processing Environment (SPE) and NSPE, and must be configured to allow the non-secure application to run FPU instructions.

 The :file:`nrfx/mdk/system_nrf9160.c` file provides a template on how to configure the FPU in both cases.
-The system file also provides several Errata workarounds specific to the chip variant used, which are needed for any secure domain application.
+The system file also provides several Errata workarounds specific to the chip variant used, which are needed for any SPE application.

 Memory
 ******